pymssql/pymssql/docs/ref/_mssql.rst

         The *conn_properties* argument.

     .. versionchanged:: 2.1.1
-        Before 2.1.1, the initialization queries string now specified by *conn_properties* wasn't customizable and its value was hard-coded to the literal shown above.
+        Before 2.1.1, the initialization queries now specified by *conn_properties* wasn't customizable and its value was hard-coded to the literal shown above.